appsmithorg/appsmith-docs/website/docs/reference/widgets/multi-tree-select.md

 <dd>

-The `options` property allows you define the options available in the multi-tree-select widget.
+The **Options** property allows you define the options available in the MultiTreeSelect widget.
 It is represented as an array of objects, where each object contains properties such as `label`, `value`, and optionally `children`.

 *Expected data structure:*
 ```js